KitronikLtd/Kitronik-Pico-Simply-Servos-CircuitPython/README.md

 To use, save SimpyServos.py file onto the Pico so it can be imported.

+You'll also need to copy the `adafruit_pioasm.mpy` file into the `lib` folder on your Pico.
+You can get this file from the [Adafruit CircuitPython Bundle](https://circuitpython.org/libraries).

 ## Import SimplyServos.py and construct an instance:
 ``` python
 from SimplyServos import KitronikSimplyServos